postgres/postgres/documentation/docs/test.md

     !!! warning

         This is the tech preview functionality.
-It is under active development and can change anytime.
-Use it only for testing purposes
+Its scope is not yet finalized and can change anytime.
+Use it only for testing purposes.

     1. Create a table in the database for which you have [enabled `pg_tde`](setup.md).
 Enabling `pg_tde`    extension creates the table access method `tde_heap`.
 To enable data encryption, create the table using this access method as follows: